 In Morocco, overcoming the border fences to the Spanish enclaves is becoming increasingly difficult, also now that push-backs have been legalised.
 Here, too, more and more people will get onto boats to reach Spain.

 Currently, hundreds of refugees seek to reach Greek islands from Turkey on a daily basis.
 For years, the Greek coastguard is known for illegal 'push-backs': refugee vessels are systematically towed back to Turkish waters.
-The new Syriza government has apparently instructed to cease these human rights violations.
-The Alarm Phone hotline is all the more important if coastguards do not adhere to these instructions.
+During 2015 we also had to witness many attacks on refugee vessels - because of that, the Alarm Phone hotline is all the more important if coastguards continuously violate human rights.

-The EU border regime has caused more than 1700 casualties in 2015 so far, mostly in the Central Mediterranean Sea, not least since sea rescue operations were systematically reduced due to pressures of Western European governments.
+The EU border regime has caused more than 3500 casualties in 2015 so far, mostly in the Central Mediterranean Sea, not least since sea rescue operations were systematically reduced due to pressures of Western European governments.
 Without fundamental changes one can expect that many more will follow.
 The responsible politicians stick to their brutal policies of deterrence and seek to further externalise migration controls to countries of transit.
 In opposition, the Alarm Phone demands safe and legal possibilities of entry and requests 'ferries not Frontex' in order to end the dying at sea.
 At the same time, there is an urgent need for everyday support with interventions in real-time if boat-refugees enter situations of distress at sea.